Sionarch/fastify-i18next/README.md

 # Introduction

-This is a plugin to use i18next in Fastify.
+This is a plugin to use i18next in Fastify, based on [i18next-express-middleware](https://www.npmjs.com/package/i18next-express-middleware).

 # Getting started